Rafaelxpxpxp/MethodLogger/README.md

     }
 ```

-In this case only planInformation will be logged.
+In this case only planInformation will be logged, you have to set logAllArgs to false in this way it only logs with the annotation <b>@ArgumentLogger</b>.

+## Logging returns
 By default the method return will be logged, but you can hide it as well by setting ```logReturn=false```.